lxc/distrobuilder/doc/tutorials/use.md

 Distrobuilder provides examples of YAML files for various distributions in the [examples directory](https://github.com/lxc/distrobuilder/tree/master/doc/examples).
 [`scheme.yaml`](https://github.com/lxc/distrobuilder/blob/master/doc/examples/scheme.yaml) is a standard template that includes all available options.

-Official LXD templates for various distributions are available in the [`lxc-ci` repository](https://github.com/lxc/lxc-ci/tree/master/images).
+Official Incus templates for various distributions are available in the [`lxc-ci` repository](https://github.com/lxc/lxc-ci/tree/master/images).
 ```

 In this example, we are creating an Ubuntu image.